 What to do when your email has been hacked?

-- Change your password and check your account settings – Change your email password.
+- Change your password and check your account settings – Change your email or social media password.
 Make it a complex one so that it will be hard to guess.
 Consider enabling two-step verification for an added layer of security.
 If the hacker changed your password, use the “forgot password” link on the login page to regain control of your account.
 Check your account settings to make sure that your emails are not forwarded to the hacker’s account.